dstrockis/did-drafts/selective-disclosure-openid-proposal.md

 ## Presentation Response

-The holder then returns a presentation response to the verifier.
+The holder then constructs and returns a presentation response (a.k.a. verifiable presentation) to the verifier, by sending the following JWT to the redirect URI provided above in the `client_id` parameter.
+Details of how the HTTP response is constructed are provided in the OpenID Connect specification.

 ```
 // JWT header